aleksati/dataset-sonification-with-web-audio/README.md

 5. Via the small dropdown menu, choose to "upload file" and drag and drop the "src -> browser" folder into the square.

-6. To make our enviornment a little cleaner, create a folder for the "examples" and "data" files.
+6. To make our enviornment a little cleaner, create folders for the "examples" and "data" files.

 ### Local